OneRaynyDay/oneraynyday.github.io/_posts/2017-08-08-Bias-Variance-Tradeoff.md

 ![uniform_bound]({{ site.url }}/assets/uniformconvergence.png)

-The most basic way to plug Hoeffding into a general class of hypothesis, which we will denote $ \mathcal{H} $, is to assume that there exists no overlap between the bad hypotheses.
+The most basic way to plug Hoeffding into a general class of hypothesis, which we will denote $ \mathcal{H} $, is to assume that there exists no overlap between the bad hypotheses(I will elaborate on what overlap means).
 A bad hypothesis is one where:

 $$
 |R_{N}(f_{bad}) - R(f_{bad})| \geq \epsilon